Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Design of Learner and Reasoner

 \subsection{Learner: Data-Driven CHC Solving}

-The \textit{learner} module in our tool leverages an induction-based and CEGAR-inspired \cite{cegar} CHC solving scheme.
+The \textit{learner} module in our framework leverages an induction-based and CEGAR-inspired \cite{cegar} CHC solving scheme.
 It has two sub-modules: the \textit{dataset} and the \textit{machine learning toolchain}.
 The dataset stores the positive and negative samples and the corresponding predicates for inductive learning.
-The machine learning toolchain (an example is introduced in Section \ref{mltool}) takes the samples in the dataset as input and outputs a \textit{partition} that can correctly classify all these samples.
+The machine learning toolchain (an example introduced in Section \ref{mltool}) takes the samples in the dataset as input and outputs a \textit{partition} that correctly classifies all these samples.